0x19/gofo/README.md

-Go HTTP Fan Out
+HTTP Fan Out Server written in Go
 ====
-HTTP callback forwarder / fan-out.
+HTTP fan-out server.
 What it does is very simple.
-It listens any incoming HTTP packets on one uri and forwards what it gets to attached recipients.
+It listens any incoming HTTP packets on registered uri (rule) and forwards what it gets to attached recipients (out).

-This is quite useful if you need to listen for callbacks from external service which does not support notifying your application on multiple urls.
+This is quite useful if you need to listen for callbacks from external service if same one does not support notifying your application on multiple urls.
-Just pass to external service generated url and bind your multiple urls.
-Once external service reaches generated url, attached urls will be instantly notified.

 ### Running behind NAT?